insanemal/readarr_soul/README.md

 # About

 WIP.
-Fork of Soularr to do the same with Readarr
+Fork of Soularr to do the same with Readarr.

+IT DOES NOT WORK YET.